-Laying a crosswalk across the Boulevard, at the northe:ly side of Eighty-fourth street.
+Laying a crosswalk across the Boulevard, at the northerly side of Eighty-fourth street.

+Laying a crosswalk across Avenue A, at the southerly side of Eighticth street.

 Laying a crosswalk across Avenue A, at the southerly side of Eightieth street.
 Laying a crosswalk across the Western Boulevard, at the northerly side of Eighty-second street.
 Laying crosswalks across Seventh avenue, at the northerly and southerly sides of One Hundred and Twenty-second street.
 Laying crosswalks across Pleasant avenue, at the northerly and southerly sides of One Hundred and Twenty-first street.
 Laying crosswalks across the Western Boulevard, at the southerly side of Seventy-fifth street.

-Laying crosswalks across the Western Boulevard, at the southerly side of Seventy-fifth street.
+Laying crosswalks across the Western Boulevard, at the southerly side of Seventy-ninth street.
 Laying crosswalks across the Western Boulevard, at the northerly side of Eighty-third street.
 Laying crosswalks across the Western Boulevard, at the northerly and southerly sides of One Hundred and Twenty-ninth street.
+Sewer in Lexington avenue, between Seventy-fourth the northerly and southerly sides of One Hundred and Twenty-ninth street.